 Pick the Right Social Media Channels to Engage In

 How do you know which are the right social media channels for B2B technology companies?
-And which are a big waste of time?
+And which is a big waste of time?

 Don’t Overlook the Critical Need for Content Promotion